jeffkreeftmeijer/jeffkreeftmeijer.com/_posts/11-07-25-the-pain-of-json-api-testing.markdown

 "A step description should never contain regexen, CSS or XPath selectors, any kind of code or data structure.
 It should be easily understood just by reading the description." -- [You're Cuking it wrong](http://elabs.se/blog/15-you-re-cuking-it-wrong)

 If you _have_ to use data structures in your tests, maybe it's a good idea to put Cucumber aside for a bit.
-No matter how much you like it.
+No matter how much you like using it.